mgierlasinski/pantry-pal/README.md

 #### Backend (API)

-For local development, create an `appsettings.Development.json` file in the `src/PantryPal.Api` directory.
-This file is git-ignored and should contain your secrets.
+For local development, the project uses the standard .NET User Secrets mechanism to store sensitive data like API keys and connection strings.

+To add your secrets:
+1. Right-click the `PantryPal.Api` project in Visual Studio.
+2. Select **Manage User Secrets**.
+3. This will open a `secrets.json` file.
+Add your configuration there:

 ```json
 {